loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 Two years ago, I [wrote](/2021/10/deploying-hugo-with-cloudfront-and-s3/) about deploying this site to CloudFront and S3.
 I had a test version of the site running, but there were too many moving pieces, and to be honest, I wasn't that well-versed in Terraform or AWS.

-In those two years, I tried a half-dozen times to move to a static-friendly host, but none of them had *all* of the features I wanted (AWS Amplify came close, but didn't have IPv6 support).
+In those two years, I tried a half-dozen times to move to a static-friendly host, but none of them had *all* of the features I wanted (below).
+AWS Amplify came close, but didn't have IPv6 support.

 * Ease of setup
 * Git-aware by default